dxg/atem_midi_control/README.md

 ## FAQ

 **Why is it just a black window?
 Where is the interface?**
 There isn't one.
+The app auto-configures itself based on your ATEM software configuration.
-It's a simple console based NodeJS app & configure by editing JSON files.
+Further customisation is available by editing JSON files.

 **My ATEM uses a different IP address and this app won't connect** You can change the ATEM IP in `config.local.js`.